 “The Renault Scenic and seven-seat Grand Scenic offer great value for money and are designed to take whatever family life can throw at them.”

 Back in 1996, Renault debuted the Renault Scenic as the first car to blend the practicality of a people carrier with the compact dimensions of a family hatchback – a mini-MPV.
 Now much copied and competed with, the latest, third generation of Scenic is still a class leader.
 It's available with five seats or as the seven-seat Grand Scenic – but practicality and comfort impress in both versions thanks to increased space, its flexible seating system and high equipment levels.
 All the diesel engines available are well balanced and economical and are the pick of the bunch when it comes to performance and running costs.
 It may be slightly off the pace of the likes of the Ford C-MAX, but the Scenic is easy to use and is solidly constructed – and it still looks nice, too.
 Basically, it's perfectly suited to family life and represents excellent value for money.
+The Renault Scenic is also available at not extra cost as a version called XMOD, which adds a range of more rugged items to the car, like mud and snow tyres, different bumpers, plastic cladding and roof rails.
 All of this goes some way to explain why it has picked up so many family car awards over its many years on the UK market.

 The Scenic – sharing suspension and some components with the Renault Megane – has reassuring handling, a smooth ride and responsive steering.
 A high driving position gives excellent all-round visibility.
 While the entry-level 109bhp 1.6-litre petrol engine is underpowered and trails the diesels on efficiency, the 114bhp 1.2-litre turbocharged engine is much better.
 The basic 1.5-litre dCi diesel also offers adequate performance but is much cheaper to run, while the larger 1.9-litre dCi is more relaxing to drive and much better suited to driving on the motorway.
 We’d recommend the 1.6-litre dCi turbodiesel, which balances great performance and efficiency from slow moving city traffic to cruising on the motorway.

-There's absolutely no doubt that Scenic represents good-value family motoring, with list prices very competitive throughout the range.
-Renaults dealers are also open to a good bit of haggling, so you should be able to get yourself a nice deal in the showroom.
+There's absolutely no doubt that Scenic represents good-value family motoring, with list prices very competitive throughout the range, and the XMOD version coming at no extra cost - Saffron Yellow paint is available on that version, but it's not very nice ot look at.
+Renault's dealers are also open to a good bit of haggling, so you should be able to get yourself a nice deal in the showroom.
 Which is necessary due to the fact that Renaults tend to have poor resale value in the used market – although practical people carriers like the Scenic are likely to do better than most thanks to increased second-hand desirability.
 It's been a massive sales success, too, so it should be easy to get replacement parts if needed, while servicing costs are low thanks to Renault's 4+ package, which includes a warranty, servicing and roadside assistance for the first four years of ownership.